KTMichael/Shopify_Intern_Challenge/README.md

 ### To run the app in production mode:

+- If this is your first time cloning the repo down, you can skip step 4 as this is the current start script.

 1. In the terminal, run "npm install" to install all dependencies

 2. Change the config.example.js file name to config.js.

 3. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.

-4. Replace the current start script with the below script in the scripts section of the package.json file.
+4. Replace the current start script(s) with the below script in the scripts section of the package.json file.

-   "webpack --mode production && node ./server/index.js"
+   - "start": "webpack --mode production && node ./server/index.js"

 5. In the terminal run, "npm start"